 Seek Legal Aid

 The Occupational Safety and Health Act (OSHA) of 1970 was enacted into law to establish strict standards and occupational health and safety training programs designed to protect Americans in the workplace.
 Moore Law Firm has handled work-related injuries resulting from OSHA violations, safety rule violations, and other forms of negligence.
 We care about the clients we represent, which is why our consultations are always free.
-Call us today to learn more about your options.
+Call us today 251-445-7602 to learn more or contact us online now to learn about your options.